 No matter how important your message is, if push notifications don’t reach users at the right time, the effectiveness of that message significantly drops.
 For example, notifications regarding upcoming appointments or tasks on a to-do list may receive higher engagement at the start of the day.
 They are more relevant than a notification regarding a software update.

 It is essential to gather data on user behavior and use those analytics to identify when your users are likely to act on your notifications.
 For example, track responses based on time, and trigger notifications around that time.
 If a customer shows higher engagement with a message in the mornings, hold off notifications until just the right moment at the local morning time.

 A/B testing is a crucial component of your user-centric push notification strategy.
 It is important to continually develop ideas about what type of content will improve your push notifications.
 Experiment with wording, length, and timing, as well as segmentation and frequency of notifications.

 Here are some key questions you should answer throughout your testing to track the effectiveness of your notifications.

-It’s essential to remember that every aspect of your app needs to add value to your user, and this includes notifications.
-While tolerance for notifications, their content, and frequency may vary, by following the practices listed above you ensure you are doing everything possible to provide your users with the most value.
+It’s essential to remember that every aspect of your app needs to add value to your user, including notifications.
+While tolerance for notifications, their content, and frequency may vary, following the practices listed above, you ensure you are doing everything possible to provide your users with the most value.
 The importance of user-centric push notifications lies in the ability to provide users with a more personalized experience that gives users a reason to engage with your app, ultimately increasing the average lifetime value of your app and generating more revenue.